The XRISM Spacecraft

 XRISM (X-ray Imaging and Spectroscopy Mission) launched on Sept.
 6, 2023, from Japan's Tanegashima Space Center.
 It is the seventh in a series of X-ray observatories developed and operated by Japan.

-XRISM’s Resolve is an X-ray calorimeter spectrometer which is cooled to a fraction of a degree above absolute zero.
+XRISM’s Resolve is an X-ray calorimeter spectrometer that is cooled to a fraction of a degree above absolute zero.
 This chilly temperature allows Resolve’s detectors to measure the slight amount of heat generated when each pixel absorbs a single X-ray photon.
 XRISM’s Xtend is an X-ray camera that can image a wide field of view.
-Each instrument is at the focus of an XMA (X-ray Mirror Assembly) designed and developed at NASA's Goddard Spaceflight Center in Greenbelt, Maryland.
+Each instrument is located at the focus of an XMA (X-ray Mirror Assembly) designed and developed at NASA's Goddard Space Flight Center in Greenbelt, Maryland.

 artist's concept